 The Measurement League: Guardians of the SI

-The Measurement League: Guardians of the S.I. use their incredible powers of measurement to perform amazing feats of science and engineering.
+The Measurement League: Guardians of the SI are superheroes dedicated to the fight against uncertainty, imprecision, and inaccuracy and to improving the quality of our lives and the things we build, using their incredible powers of measurement to perform amazing feats of science and engineering.
 This comic book-style video animation series has been developed to help middle school students learn about the 7 SI base measurement units.
 Videos are available on the NIST YouTube Channel.

 Episode 1: Desperate Measures!